weibeld-setup/install-keyboard-layout/README.md

 ### Keyboard layout

 The keyboard layout is based on the Logitech Swiss German layout.
-The differences between this keyboard layout, the Logitech Swiss German layout, and the native macOS Swiss German layout are listed below:
+The differences to the Logitech Swiss German layout, and also the native macOS Swiss German layout, are listed below:

 | Character               | Custom              | Logitech Swiss German | macOS Swiss German |
 |:-----------------------:|---------------------|-----------------------|---------------------|